Tikhon Shevkunov: Biography

-On 2 July 1991 in Donskoy Monastery Georgiy Shevkunov took monastic vows assuming the name Tikhon after Patriarch Tikhon of Moscow.
-At the same time he was ordained into a Hierodeacon and in a month he was ordained into a Hieromonk.
+On 2 July 1991 in Donskoy Monastery Shevkunov took monastic vows assuming the name Tikhon after Patriarch Tikhon of Moscow.
+At the same time he was ordained as a Hierodeacon and in a month he was ordained as a Hieromonk.

 In 1993 Tikhon was appointed the head of the newly created Moscow Metochion of the Pskov-Caves Monastery.
 The building of the Metochion was previously occupied by the collective of Orthodox Christian thinker and missionary Georgy Kochetkov.
 Tikhon later criticized Kochetkov and his followers for their "modernism".

-In 1995 the Metochion was reformed into the restored Sretensky Stauropegic Monastery and on 8 September 1995 Patriarch Alexy II ordained Tikhon into a Hegumen.
+In 1995 the Metochion was reformed into the restored Sretensky Stauropegic Monastery and on 8 September 1995 Patriarch Alexy II ordained Tikhon as a Hegumen.

 On 8 September 1998 Tikhon was elevated to Archimandrite status.